Implementing a feature to select and copy a range with one click using Vanilla JS

 It's not that you can't play Flash

-Google Chrome simply disables Flash by default, but it doesn't completely ignore it.
+Google Chrome simply disables Flash by default; it doesn't completely ignore it.
 It

-To briefly explain, select Settings from the three vertical dots to the right of the URL field, then go to "Advanced Settings" from the hamburger in the upper left corner and select "Privacy and Security.
+To briefly explain, from the three vertical dots to the right of the URL bar, select Settings, then from the hamburger menu in the upper left, go to "Advanced Settings" → "Privacy and Security".

-" The Flash behavior settings are tucked under the "Content Settings" category, so adjust them as necessary.
+The Flash settings are located under the "Content Settings" category, so change them as needed.

 Having it in such a place seems like a malicious move, but Google's opinion is that there are just too many security holes, which is a reasonable one